scaffold-eth/scaffold-eth-2/README.md

 ### useScaffoldEventSubscriber:

-A hook for listening to events emitted by a deployed smart contract.
+Allows you to subscribe to contract events, receiving real-time updates as events are emitted.

 ```ts
 useScaffoldEventSubscriber({